security-force-monitor/research-handbook/source/incidents-attributes.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-Values for this field are chosen from the list of ISO 3166-1 alpha-2 codes, which can be found (`on the ISO website <https://www.iso.org/obp/ui/#search>`).
-The specific country code should be chosen based on the ``incident:location:refs:assertion``.
+Values for this field are chosen from the list of ISO 3166-1 alpha-2 codes, which can be found `on the ISO website <https://www.iso.org/obp/ui/#search>`.
+The specific country code should be chosen based on the :ref:`incident:location:refs:assertion`.

 incident:location:descriptions:assertion